-Our story is a cautionary tale of how powerful and deadly malaria really is.
+Our malaria travel story is a cautionary tale of how powerful and deadly malaria really is.
 All it takes is just one mosquito bite and left untended, what can happen and did happen to us.
-In addition, we got an opportunity to evaluate two emergency medical systems.
+In addition, we got an opportunity to do a malaria healthcare comparison by evaluating two emergency medical systems.
 One in rural Senegal, which is one of the poorest countries in the world and one in urban Spain.
 You will never believe which one came out on top time and time again!

 This is the route that we took during this 3 month trip through 18 countries in Africa.